-Plane crashes into Florida river at end of runway, no deaths
+Plane with 143 aboard crashes into Florida river, no deaths

 JACKSONVILLE, Fla.
-(AP) — Officials say a charter plane carrying 143 people and traveling from Cuba to north Florida ended up in a river at the end of a runway, though no critical injuries were reported.
+(AP) — A charter plane carrying 143 people and traveling from Cuba to north Florida ended up in a river at the end of a runway Friday night, though no critical injuries or deaths were reported, officials said.

-A Naval Air Station Jacksonville news release says a Boeing 737 arriving from Naval Station Guantanamo Bay, Cuba, with 136 passengers and seven aircrew crashed into the St. Johns River Friday night.
+A Boeing 737 arriving at Naval Air Station Jacksonville from Naval Station Guantanamo Bay, Cuba, with 136 passengers and seven aircrew slid off the runway into the St. Johns River, a NAS Jacksonville news release said.

 The Jacksonville Sheriff’s Office posted on Twitter that a marine unit responded to assist.
 The plane was in shallow water and not submerged.
-Officials say everyone on the plane was alive and accounted for, with 21 adults transported to local hospitals in good condition.
+Everyone on the plane was alive and accounted for, the agency posted, with 21 adults transported to local hospitals in good condition.

 A photo posted by deputies shows a Miami Air International logo on the plane.
 The company didn’t immediately respond to messages from The Associated Press.